ShaYmez/P25Reflector-Dashboard/README.md

 * Copy all files into your webroot and enjoy working with it.
 * Create a config/config.php by calling setup.php and giving suitable values
 * If Dashboard is working, remove setup.php from your webroot
-* PhP 7.4
+* PhP 8.x

 For detailled installation see `linux-step-by-step.md` within this repository.

 Contact
 =======
-Feel free to contact the author via email: support@gb7nr.co.uk
+Feel free to contact the author by opening a request or issue on this reop.